 It felt particularly natural on the day we visited, as the weather was quite spectacular in its ferocity.
 As mentioned at the beginning, there was a bitingly cold wind filled with fat raindrops, and clouds scudded low over the skies.
 We did have at least three seconds of sunshine in which I was able to grab an entirely unrepresentative photo of our visit, so I should be thankful for that at least.

-Some facts about doing a day trip from London with City Wonders
+Facts about doing a day trip from London to Stonehenge, Bath and the Cotswolds

 How long did we have at each location?